Pete Rose: Death

 Rose died at his home in Las Vegas, Nevada, on September 30, 2024, at the age of 83, from hypertensive and atherosclerotic cardiovascular disease.
 He had attended an autograph event in Franklin, Tennessee, the day prior.
-On February 10, 2025, after gaining permission from Manfred, the Reds announced that they would add #14 patches to their uniforms throughout the entire season in Rose's honor.
+On February 10, 2025, after gaining permission from Manfred, the Reds announced that they would add #14 patches to their uniforms throughout the entire season in Rose's memory.

 Records and achievements

 Aside from the numerous records he set and individual titles he won, Rose was also honored with the 1968 Hutch Award, the 1969 Lou Gehrig Memorial Award, and the 1976 Roberto Clemente Award.
 Despite his status of permanent ineligibility for the Hall of Fame, Rose received 9.5% of the votes (17th place overall) in his first year on the ballot for the BBWAA.
-He continued to receive votes for the next two years but failed to achieve the minimum of 5% to keep him on the ballot.
+He continued to receive votes for the next two years, but failed to achieve the minimum of 5% to keep him on the ballot.
 Rose was inducted into the Baseball Reliquary's Shrine of the Eternals in 2010.